-The Dutch minister of education, culture and science, Jet Bussemaker, took a keen interest in students at Wittenborg University when she visited Apeldoorn on Monday ahead of the local government elections that takes place in two weeks.
+The Dutch minister of education, culture and science, Jet Bussemaker, took a keen interest in students at WUAS when she visited Apeldoorn on Monday ahead of the local government elections that takes place in two weeks.

 Arriving by bike, Bussemaker and her entourage, were given a tour of the University by Wittenborg directors Peter Birdsall and Maggie Feng.
 Bussemaker is a senior member of the Dutch Labour Party (PvdA).